 Continue reading “Eggplants, Garlic, Lemon and Rosemary | Marinated Eggplants for the BBQ or Indoor Grill”

-You might like to browse all of our delicious eggplant recipes here and here.
-Our favourites are Brinjal Fry (Indian Deep Fried Eggplant) and a Persian Saffron and Rosewater Scented Eggplant.
-Find inspiration in our Autumn recipes here and here.
+You might like to browse all of our delicious eggplant recipes and other dishes from Nigel’s books.
+Or find inspiration in our Late Autumn recipes.
 Continue reading “Baked Garlicky Eggplant with Feta”

 With a little pre-cooking, it does not get much easier.